chrbirks/dev_env/README.md

 Configuration files for Bash, tmux, spacemacs, etc.

 # Spacemacs shortcuts
+To list and update packages use `SPC a k`.

 To enable gtags/ctags/cctags: Add "gtags" to dotspacemacs-configuration-layers
 - Navigate to a file in my project
 - Type `SPC m g c` to create tags